fabriziosalmi/lws/README.md

-  cluster-start            🚀 Start all cluster services on Proxmox hosts. cluster-stop             🛑 Stop all cluster services on Proxmox hosts. clusters                 🔍 List all clusters in the Proxmox environment. image-add                📦 Create a template image from an LXC container. image-rm                 🗑️ Delete a template image from Proxmox host. list                     🌐 List all available Proxmox hosts.
+  cluster-start            🚀 Start all cluster services on Proxmox hosts. cluster-stop             🛑 Stop all cluster services on Proxmox hosts. clusters                 🔍 List all clusters in the Proxmox environment. exec                     👨🏻‍💻 Execute an arbitrary command into a... image-add                📦 Create a template image from an LXC container. image-rm                 🗑️ Delete a template image from Proxmox host. list                     🌐 List all available Proxmox hosts.